ReFIT: Relevance Feedback from a Reranker during Inference: Discussion and Analysis

-Our experiments described thus far are run in the standard setting of $K$=100: 100 passages are retrieved, re-ranked and subsequently used to distill the re-ranker score distribution into the new query.
-Here we investigate how our relevance feedback approach performs as we vary $K$.
-Smaller values of $K$ correspond to a faster R\&R pipeline (as lower number of candidates are re-ranked), but it comes at the expense of the target teacher distribution now providing lesser supervision.

-Table \ref{tab:k_ablation} shows Recall@100 of the post-relevance feedback retrieval step on BEIR for different values of $K$.
-While a higher $K$ expectedly leads to a higher recall in general, we observe performance improvements over both baselines also for smaller $K$ values.
-Our approach can thus be easily tuned to achieve different accuracy-speed trade-offs depending on the requirements of the target application.

-\subsubsection{How much additional latency does our approach introduce?}
+\subsection{How much additional latency does our approach introduce?}

 Our proposed method introduces a distillation and an additional retrieval step into the standard R\&R framework.
 While retrieval takes constant time with respect to the number of updates $n$ in Algorithm \ref{alg4}, the latency of distillation is directly proportional to $n$.
-Table \ref{tab:n_ablation} demonstrates the effect of varying $n$ on both the latency and performance of our approach.
+Figure \ref{fig:n_variation} demonstrates the effect of varying $n$ on both the latency and performance of our approach.
 The extra latency is computed with respect to a standard R\&R framework that runs with $K$=100.

-With a mere 4.4\% increase in latency, our method produces a gain that is significantly larger than a more computationally expensive re-ranking of $K$=125 candidates, which in turn corresponds to a 24.3\% increase in latency.
-This result demonstrates that under latency constraints, our approach can be made faster by simply lowering the number of updates, while still surpassing the conventional strategy of re-ranking a larger pool of candidates to improve recall.
-Detailed numbers are provided in Appendix \ref{sec:append_lower_latency}.
+With a mere 4.4\% increase in latency (for when $n$=100), our method produces a gain that is significantly larger than a more computationally expensive reranking of $K$=125 candidates which in turn corresponds to 24.3\% increase in latency on a CPU.
+Thereby, we demonstrate that, under latency constraints, our approach can be made faster by simply lowering the number of updates, while still surpassing the conventional strategy of reranking a larger pool of candidates for improving recall.